olivmaurel/jinja_httpstream/README.rst

     },
     ]

-Make sure to keep both jinja2 and django backend, since jinja2 templates may mess with the admin interface (i haven't tested it yet to be honest)
+Make sure to keep both jinja2 and django backend, since jinja2 templates may mess with the admin interface

 3) Create a dedicated folder for jinja2 templates under your application main folder::